Filter Ferret

 The Wing Span Trap

-Every corner desk guide tells you the wing lengths — the two measurements along each wall.
-Almost none tell you the total floor space the desk claims.
-Here's the math:
+Every corner desk guide gives you the wing lengths.
+Almost none give you the number that actually matters: how far the desk reaches into the room.

 Wing length tells you wall space.
 Diagonal projection tells you room space.